 The Dutch East India Trading Company produced orange liqueur in the Caribbean.
 They called their liqueur, made by steeping dried orange peels, Curaçao - after the island.

 The Dutch also took their liqueur back with them to Europe, where it rose in popularity during the 17th and 18th centuries.
-Of course, it also caught the attention of the French, and they wanted to create their own version.
+Of course, it also caught the attention of the French, and they wanted to create their version.

 More precisely, husband and wife Jean-Baptiste and Josephine Combier from Saumur claim to have had the idea to make their own orange liqueur.